Last Updated on June 24, 2022 by Jason Harris

 6. Prophecies Fulfilled

 The fulfillment of prophecies is often pointed to as supporting the truth claims of the Mormon church.
 For me, the issue is, fulfilled prophecies are almost always non-specific.
+Highly specific tests or evidences are needed to rule in truth claims.
 This is why so many people believe in horoscopes and fortune-tellers.
 Prophecies can be made in non-specific ways that only require believers’ confirmation bias and ability to see patterns (our brains are wired this way) to then serve as the evidence of the proof of the prophecy.
 Numerous religious movements in history have prophets, prophetesses, and prophecies.
 I believe they often thrive because the adherents insist the prophecies have been fulfilled (or will be).

 Sometimes some prophecies are more specific.
 But the truth is, people from many swaths of society besides the LDS persuasion have also made very specific predictions or prophecies at times that have subsequently happened.